isabella232/experience-manager-brand-portal.de-DE/help/using/brand-portal-publish-tags.md

 discoiquuid: 3c8e9251-195d-4c56-a9a9-27bc8b2a82a4
 exl-id: 842656a6-1a2b-4b64-954d-1e663923a1a1
 source-git-commit: 4caa4263bd74b51af7504295161c421524e51f0c
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '610'
-ht-degree: 0%
+ht-degree: 100%

 ---